moonseer/storage_stats/README.md

 - Old files cleanup suggestions
 - Temporary files cleanup recommendations

+## Architecture Documentation

+For developers interested in understanding the application architecture:

+- View the [Architecture Documentation](src/resources/docs/architecture.md) for a visual diagram and explanation of how components interact
+- See the [Project Structure Documentation](src/resources/docs/project_structure.md) for a breakdown of the project's directory structure and purpose of each file

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.